Inflectra/rapise-documentation/docs/New/Roadmap.md

     - Easy way of defining test sets
     - Put whole framework into Spira with a single button click: automatic creation of test cases and test sets
     - Fast way of storing framework files in Spira

+## Q3 and Q4 2023

+- SAP desktop GUI support
+- GutHub Actions - run Rapise tests as a step of GitHub CI/CD workflow

+## 2024

+We will continue to work on deep integration between Rapise, Spira and Git.
+The focus is on simplicity of building test frameworks and execution of tests.
+Also as usual we will keep up-to-date our support for selected CRM/ERP systems: Microsoft Dynamics family of products, Salesforce, Oracle and SAP.

 ## Backlog